LSPosed/MagiskOnWSALocal/README.md

 - How to install custom OpenGApps?

     [Tutorial](./Custom-OpenGApps.md)
-- Where can I download Mindthegapps?
+- Where can I download MindtheGapps?

     You can download in here [MindtheGapps](https://androidfilehost.com/?w=files&flid=322935) ([mirror](http://downloads.codefi.re/jdcteam/javelinanddart/gapps))